Merce-ksa/myWeather/README.md

 # myWeather

 MyWeather is a weather forecast project!
-Quickly access the local forecast.
+Access quickly to the local forecast.
 You can see the project at [myWeather.com](https://)

 ![alt text](https://i.imgur.com/MIMx1jM.png?1)